 Paragraph 14.19(1)(j) requires that performance reports include a notification with specified information about how the client's percentage return was calculated.
 This includes an explanation in general terms of what the calculation method takes into account.
 We do not expect firms to include a formula or an exhaustive list.
 For example, a firm could explain that under a money weighted method, decisions a client made about deposits and withdrawals to and from the client's account have affected the returns calculated in the report and that this means it represents the client's personal rate of return.
 We expect firms to use this notification to help clients understand the most important implications of the calculation methodology.
 A client's personal rate of return should be compared to the client's target rate of return, if the client has one, so that progress toward that goal can be assessed.
-We expect a firm that also uses a time weighted method to explain that the returns calculated under a time weighted method may not be the same as the actual returns in the client's account because they do not necessarily show the effect of deposits and withdrawals to and from the account, and that a time weighted return is useful in determining how well a money manager performed, but not necessarily how the client's account actually grew.
+We expect a firm that also uses a time weighted method to explain the difference between the two rates of return in plain language.
+For example, the firm could explain that the returns calculated under a time weighted method method may not be the same as the actual returns in the client's account because they do not necessarily show the effect of deposits and withdrawals to and from the account, and that a time weighted return is useful in determining how well a money manager performed, but not necessarily how the client's account actually grew.